MicrosoftDocs/memdocs/sccm/core/clients/deploy/device-restart-notifications.md

 ### The user proactively installs before the deadline

-If the user proactively installs required software that needs restart before the deadline occurs, they will see a different notification.
+If the user proactively installs required software that needs restart before the deadline occurs, they'll see a different notification.
 For more information about configuring these settings, see [Deployment **User Experience** settings](/sccm/apps/deploy-use/deploy-applications#bkmk_deploy-ux) and [User notifications for required deployments](/sccm/apps/deploy-use/deploy-applications#bkmk_notify).
 When toast notifications are used, the

 The following notification occurs when both the user experience setting allows notifications and you don't use toast notifications for the deployment: